ISAITB/shacl-validator/README.md

 Issue `mvn clean install`

 The resulting artefacts can then be retrieved from:
-- `shaclvalidator-service` when running as a web app
+- `shaclvalidator-war` when running as a web app
 - `shaclvalidator-jar` when running as a command line tool

 ## For development